SethRobertson/GitFixUm/index.md

 You must first identify the SHA of the commit containing the good version of the file.
-You can do this using `gitk --date-order` or using `git log --graph --decorate --oneline` You are looking for the 40 character SHA-1 hash ID (or the 7 character abbreviation).
-Yes, if you know the "^" or "~" shortcuts you may use those.
+You can do this using `gitk --date-order` or using `git log --graph --decorate --oneline` or perhaps `git log --oneline -- filename` You are looking for the 40 character SHA-1 hash ID (or the 7 character abbreviation).
+Yes, if you know the "&#94;" or "~" shortcuts you may use those.

 ```shell
 git checkout SHA -- path/to/filename